- Chester County Intermediate Unit

 Pennsylvania School Code requires each school entity to establish a Threat Assessment Team.
 A threat assessment is a prevention strategy and fact-based process for the assessment of and intervention with students whose behaviors may indicate a threat to the safety of the student, other students, school employees, school facilities, the community, or others.

-The key responsibilities of the Threat Assessment Team include: providing information/materials for students, school employees, and parents/guardians; assessing and responding to reports of threats from varying resources; and making appropriate determinations, referrals, and notices.
+The key responsibilities of the Threat Assessment Team include providing information/materials for students, school employees, and parents/guardians; assessing and responding to reports of threats from varying resources; and making appropriate determinations, referrals, and notices.

 -